sudeychenko/user-input-processor/README.md

 # flaksp/user-input-processor

-Deserializes and validates any kind of user input, so it may be easily used in:
+Denormalizes and validates any kind of user input, so it may be easily used in:

 * HTML forms
 * APIs